-The accompanying unaudited condensed consolidated financial statements include our acquisition of two data centers in Mumbai, India from the India operations of GPX Global Systems, Inc. ("GPX India") from September 1, 2021.
+The accompanying unaudited condensed consolidated financial statements include the acquisitions of:

+- Two data centers in Mumbai, India from the India operations of GPX Global Systems, Inc. ("GPX India") from September 1, 2021; - Four data centers as well as a subsea cable and terrestrial fiber network in West Africa acquired from MainOne Cable Company ("MainOne") from April 1, 2022; and - Four data centers in Chile acquired from Empresa Nacional De Telecomunicaciones S.A. ("Entel") from May 2, 2022.

 All intercompany accounts and transactions have been eliminated in consolidation.